myrhodes/42ish.github.io/_posts/2013-01-05-How-to-make-time-for-GMAT-GRE-prep-if-you-have-a-job.md

 ---
 layout: post
-title: How to make time for GMAT or GRE prep if you have a job
+title: How to make time for GMAT or GRE prep if you have a job?
 ---

 If you are looking for a short cut, you won't find it here.